ilaborie/blog/src/pages/akka-http-requese-streaming/index.md

 ### Step-by-step description about the stream example

-For those who can quickly understand what the above stream does, please skip this section.
+For those who can quickly understand what the above stream `source...map{ ... }` does, please skip this section.
 Otherwise, let me explain it a bit.

 I'll demonstrate this entire example in action bit later, but we should expect this source: